ErpNetDocs/tech/advanced/user-calculated-attributes/operators/iif.md

 | Parameter 2 Type      | any type                                                         |
 | Parameter 3 Name      | FalseValue                                                           |
 | Parameter 3 Type      | any type                                                               |
-| Return Value          | '''
-                           When Condition is True, returns TrueValue.
+| Return Value          | '''When Condition is True, returns TrueValue.
-                           When Condition is False, returns FalseValue.
+                           When Condition is False, returns FalseValue.'''
-                          '''                                                         |
+                                                                                  |

 ## Example